MEDICAL BILLS &

 4. How are my medical bills paid if I’m hit by a car while walking or riding a bicycle?

 If your injury involves a car, PIP will pay for your medical treatment.
-The following are few examples of when PIP will apply:
+The following are a few examples of when your PIP benefit will apply:

 Which PIP pays for your medical treatment is different than if you were injured in a car.
 As a pedestrian here is a list of who pays for your medical treatment- in the order that is required by statute:

-• The PIP for the car that hit you
+- The PIP policy for the car that hit you

 5. What happens if my PIP runs out, and I still need treatment?

 There often can be multiple PIP policies that will pay for your medical treatment.
-So, even if the $15,000 of PIP medical bill benefits are used up, don’t give up hope- there are other PIP policies that may be available for you.
+So, even if the $15,000 of PIP benefits are depleted, there may be other PIP policies that are available for you.

-Talk to a lawyer before you stop getting the medical treatment you need, even if the PIP medical benefits for the car you were in have been used up.
+It’s beneficial to talk with an experienced personal injury attorney before you stop getting the medical treatment if you’re not fully recovered — even if the PIP medical benefits for the car you were in have been used up.
+They will advise you on the steps to take to help you get the medical care you need to have a complete recovery from your injuries.

 6. What should I NOT do if the insurance company is threatening to stop paying for my medical treatment?

-Insurance companies count on you stopping your medical treatment and not talking to a lawyer.
+Insurance companies count on you stopping your medical treatment and not seeking counsel from a lawyer.
 Don’t let the insurance company stop you from getting the treatment you need to have a full and speedy recovery.
-Your health is more important than the insurance company trying to save money by not paying.
+Your health is most important and we’re happy to help you with continuing your treatment — whether you’re our client or not.

 7. What should I do if my injuries return after I’ve completed treatment?

-It is not unusual for injuries to occasionally worsen after you have stopped treatment.
-What is most important is that you see your providers as soon as it happens.
-The longer you wait, the more likely the insurance company will say that something else must have happened to cause your additional treatment.
+It is not unusual for the symptoms from your injuries to return or occasionally worsen after you have stopped treatment.
+What is most important is if you do experience the same or similar pain or discomfort as you did before you completed your treatments, see your medical provider as soon as the symptoms from your injuries return.
+The longer you wait to be examined by your healthcare professional, the more likely the insurance company will say that something else must have happened to cause the need for additional treatment.

 8. Will PIP cover my lost wages because of medical appointments?

-Unfortunately, PIP only covers wage loss if you have been taken off of work for 14 calendar days by your medical provider.
-If you have to take time off for your treatment, you can make a claim for it through the at fault insurance company when your done treating.
-They will not pay any wage loss until settlement time.
+PIP benefits only cover wage loss if you have been taken off of work for a minimum of 14 calendar days by your medical provider.
+If you have to take time off for your treatment, you can make a claim for it with the at-fault insurance company when you are done treating from your injuries.
+The insurance company will not pay any wage loss for your medical appointments until the settlement of your claim.

-Be sure that your employer knows that the time you are taking off is for medical treatment related to the accident.
-You will need documentation of your lost time.
-If your employer doesn’t have a record of why you were off work, they will not be able provide the information you need to get your wage loss, at settlement.
+For your lost wages to be considered at settlement time, It is important that your employer knows that the time you are taking off from work is for medical treatment related to the car accident.
+Your employer needs to document your time away from work and you will need to provide that documentation at settlement.
+If your employer doesn’t have a specific record of why you were off work, they will not be able to provide the information you need to get your wage loss reimbursed, when your claim is being settled.

-9. The PIP carrier keeps calling me and asking about my treatment, should I talk to them?
+9. The PIP carrier keeps calling and asking about my treatment, should I talk to them?

-Under Oregon law, you are required to cooperate with PIP.
-This means you have to sign a medical authorization, give them a recorded statement and answer questions throughout your treatment.
+Under Oregon law, you are required to cooperate with the PIP carrier.
+This means you have to sign a medical records release authorization, give them a recorded statement, and answer questions throughout your treatment.

-It’s important to know that when the adjuster calls, they are not asking you questions that is about making sure you are really getting better.
+It’s important to know that when the adjuster calls, they are not asking you questions because they are concerned about your health and about making sure you are really getting better.
 Their job is to protect the insurance company.
-They are looking for any reason to justify stopping paying for your medical treatment.
+When they are asking you questions, they are looking for any reason to justify stopping paying for your medical treatment.

 When you talk with the PIP adjuster, be careful about what you say.
-They can easily use what you say against you.
-If you have a lawyer, you will not have to talk with any insurance company.
+Keep your answers brief and to the point.
+Do not elaborate or offer any information that is not being directly asked of you.
+The insurance company can and will use what you say against you.
+If you do decide to hire a personal injury attorney, they will handle all communication and correspondence with the insurance company.

 10. If I’m using the PIP from my insurance company, they will treat me better, right?

-Unfortunately, just because you have been paying premiums to your insurance company for years, they are not going to treat you any better.
-The adjuster’s job is to manage the claim and minimize the amount of money their employer, the insurance company, has to pay out.
+Unfortunately, even though you may have been paying premiums to your insurance company for years, they’re going to treat you the same as though they were the at-fault driver’s insurance company.
+The adjuster’s job — whether they work for the other driver’s insurance company or your car insurance company — is to manage the claim and minimize the amount of money their employer, the insurance company, has to pay out on your personal injury claim.

-Most adjusters are very nice to talk with.
-Do not confuse their kindness by assuming that their job is to look out for you.
+Most adjusters are friendly and can be very nice to talk with.
+It’s important to protect yourself and your personal injury claim not to confuse their kindness by assuming that their job is to look out for you.
 Like any good employee, they have a job to do and it’s to protect their employer.

 We are here to be a bridge of support.
 If you have questions about how to navigate the personal injury claim process, we're happy to talk with you.
 Whether you're our client or not, we want for you to get the information you need to protect your rights and your claim.